-With support from a network of accessibility consultants we have begun transforming operating procedures, policies, and enhancing our physical space in an effort to make Red Bull Arts Detroit more accessible to alls.
-We invite guests to share their accessibility concerns before, upon arrival, and during visits.
+With support from a network of accessibility consultants we have begun transforming operating procedures, policies, and enhancing our physical space in an effort to make Red Bull Arts Detroit more accessible to all.
+We invite guests to share their accessibility concerns before arriving via email, upon arrival and throughout visits with staff.
 Note that some types of support, such as translation or assistive technologies, may need to be requested two weeks before your visit.
 However, staff will do their best to support any last-minute or on-site requests.

-In conjunction with the Sick Time, Sleepy Time, Crip Time exhibition, in Fall 2018 all Detroit-based staff will participate participated in Disability Awareness & Intersectional Anti-Oppression.
-This training is provided by our partner, Detroit Disability Power.
+In Fall 2018 in conjunction with the Sick Time, Sleepy Time, Crip Time exhibition all Detroit-based staff participated in Disability Awareness & Intersectional Anti-Oppression training.
+This training was provided by our partner, Detroit Disability Power.
+If your organization is interested in scheduling a similar training, Detroit Disability Power can be reached through their website.

 To reach a member of our staff regarding accessibility concerns please email email@example.com.
 Unfortunately, we can not be reached by telephone at this time.